-Ebola Virus Disease: Epidemiology, Clinical Presentation, And Diagnostic And Therapeutic Modalities - $39.00
+Ebola Virus Disease: Epidemiology, Clinical Presentation, and Diagnostic and Therapeutic Modalities (Pharmacology CME) - $49.00

 Publication Date: July 2016 (Volume 13, Number 7)

-CME: This issue includes 4 AMA PRA Category 1 Credits™; 4 ACEP Category 1 credits, 4 AAP Prescribed credits, and 4 AOA Category 2-A or 2-B Credits.
+CME Credits: 4 AMA PRA Category 1 Credits™, 4 ACEP Category I Credits, 4 AAFP Prescribed Credits, 4 AOA Category 2-A or 2-B Credits.
 CME expires 7/1/2019

 Ebola virus disease (EVD) is a severe multisystem disease.
 Prehospital personnel, hospitals, and clinicians must be prepared to provide care for patients with EVD, with special attention to rigorous infection control in order to limit the spread of infection.
 Children with EVD are an especially challenging population, as the initial symptoms are nonspecific and difficult to differentiate from several common infections.
 For children presenting with a syndrome consistent with EVD, it is extremely important that healthcare workers identify epidemiologic risk factors, such as recent travel to an affected country or exposure to a patient with suspected or known EVD.
 Given the high morbidity and mortality of this disease, clinical efforts should focus on early diagnosis, appropriate infection control, and supportive care.